 Views of the Waterpocket Fold

 The Navajo Knobs trail provides one of the best views of the 100-mile long Waterpocket Fold, a defining feature of Capitol Reef National Park.
-But you really need to go the top of the Navajo Knobs to get the full view.
+You really need to go the top of the Navajo Knobs to get the full view.

 Go prepared for hot, dry conditions